 - February 2018: publishing our entire palm oil mill list (PDF | 299KB)

 - November 2018: publishing a palm oil Universal Mill List, tracked with WRI and Global Forest Watch

 - December 2018: working to get Wilmar to sign up to a mapping commitment with Aid Environment, to publish all third-party supplier concession maps

 - July 2019: publishing our soy (PDF | 105KB) and paper and board supplier lists (PDF | 173KB)

 - September 2019: publishing our tea supplier list (PDF | 683KB)

 Three steps to tackling deforestation: produce, protect, restore

 Increasing numbers of scientists are calling for more emphasis on natural climate solutions.6 While protecting tropical forests is essential, on its own it’s not enough.
 To prevent the worst impacts of climate change and safeguard the world’s biodiversity, we also need to restore and expand forested areas.
-We are now working on five different landscape programmes across Indonesia and Malaysia, of which restoration is a part.
+We are now supporting work in five different landscape programmes across Indonesia and Malaysia, which includes restoration.

-Sabah, a province of Malaysia, is home to critically endangered species.
-It has already lost much of its tropical forest, with more at risk from illegal logging and poor agricultural practices.
-To protect against further losses, the Malaysian government wants to see all palm oil producers in the state achieve certification by the Roundtable on Sustainable Palm Oil (RSPO) by 2025.
+Sabah, a State of East Malaysia, is home to critically endangered species, such as the Bornean orangutan and the Bornean elephant.
+It has already lost half its tropical forest, mostly to industrial agriculture of oil palms, and to protect against further losses, the State government wants to see all palm oil producers achieve certification by the Roundtable on Sustainable Palm Oil (RSPO) by 2025.
 According to the WWF, this will reduce GHG emissions by 17 million tonnes by 2030.